February 2020 Update: Funding is no longer available for oil boiler grants.

 3. What can you claim under the Affordable Warmth Obligation?

 The Affordable Warmth Obligation is a part of the ECO scheme and covers grants to help fund home insulation improvements, boiler repairs, and, in some cases brand new boilers.
 The scheme since ECO2 started in April 2015 has always included oil boilers – however no one has been offering oil installs until now.
-There are lots of good A-rated oil boilers on the market which provide really efficient heat for the home.
+There are lots of good A-rated oil boilers on the market which provide really efficient heat for the home as listed below.

 ECO is not available to people living in council properties.
 But homeowners and private tenants can apply.
 If you’re a tenant, you’ll need to get permission from your landlord first.

 To qualify for an oil boiler grant you must receive specific benefits.
-You may also need to meet other criteria too.
-You’ll find all the details you need on our qualifying criteria page.
+You’ll find all the details you need on our qualifying criteria page and an overview list below.
 Just fill in our quick form to see if you are eligible.

 In order to qualify for a replacement oil boiler, your current boiler needs to run at less than 86% efficiency.
 The older the boiler is, the more likely it is that it will run less efficiently.
 So your boiler will need to be at least eight years old.